- Britain shocked its allies on Thursday when it voted 52 to 48 percent in a referendum to leave the European Union.

 - The remaining 27 member states want Britain to make haste, but Prime Minister David Cameron has said he will not trigger Brexit at next week’s European Council.

 - Britain’s departure is a diplomatic disaster for France, Europe’s only other nuclear power.

 - Foreign ministers from the six founding nations of the EU agreed on Saturday that the bloc needs to become more flexible in order to fight Euroskepticism.

-- The United States will have to recalibrate their relations with Europe.
+- America will have to recalibrate its relations with Europe.